The Riviera del Brenta in History

-On April 17, 1345, the High Council of the Republic of Venice repealed an act that until then had prohibited the citizens of the Serene Republic from purchasing land on the mainland; thus some interests of the noble families of the Veneto moved from trade to the mainland and along the banks of the Brenta.
-From the sixteenth century, the waterways and the rivers that could be easily reached from Venice were dotted with sumptuous summer residences.
+On 17 April 1345, the Great Council of the Venetian Republic repealed the law that until then had prohibited the citizens of the Serenissima from buying land on the mainland and thus part of the interests of the Venetian patriciate shifted from trade to the hinterland.
+From the 16th century onwards, canals and rivers within easy reach of Venice were lined with sumptuous summer residences.

-The Brenta Canal branch connected Venice to Padua together with other waterways; it was the trendy canal, a place of delights and the ideal continuation of the Grand Canal in Venice.
-Here over seventy luxury villas flourished.
-Great architects such as Palladio, Scamozzi, and Frigimelica designed summer residences for the Venetian aristocrats who spent their “vacation” on the mainland, in a true Arcadia of Ladies and Squires who played, sang, experienced love affairs and told tales.
+The Brenta Canal, which connected Venice with Padua along with other waterways, was the fashionable canal, a place of delight and an ideal extension of the Grand Canal in Venice, where more than seventy luxurious villas flourished.
+Great architects, such as Palladio, Scamozzi, Frigimelica, created summer residences for Venetian patricians who spent their “villeggiatura” period on the mainland, in a veritable arcadia of ladies and knights who played, sang, experienced love and told tales.

-The banks of one and the other side of this river are full of palaces and the delightful houses of the noble families, and of the richest citizens, with orchards, gardens, and well-populated villages, to such an extent that those who sail it have the impression of navigating inside a town all along its 16 mile-long course that forms an almost uninterrupted village, which links the metropolis of that State with the City of Padua.
+The banks on either side of this river are full of palaces and the delightful dwellings of the nobility and most opulent citizens, with gardens and well-populated villages, to such an extent that those who sail on it seem to be taking pleasure in the middle of a city for the course of 16 miles that form almost a continuous suburb, which unites the metropolis of that state with the city of Padua.

 Vincenzo Coronelli

-Giovanni Sagredo was the author of “L’Arcadia in Brenta” (1667), published under the pseudonym of Ginnesio Gavardo Vacalerio; it was a collection of tales from the second half of the Seventeenth century set on the Brenta Riviera, one of the most famous holiday locations at the time.
-A merry band of Venetian noble people spends eight days in villas, gardens, fish ponds and beautiful places of that golden Arcadia.
+Giovanni Sagredo’s ‘L’Arcadia in Brenta’ (1667), published under the pseudonym of Ginnesio Gavardo Vacalerio, is a collection of novellas from the second half of the 17th century, set on the Riviera del Brenta, one of the most renowned holiday resorts of the time; eight days that a merry band of Venetian nobles spend among the villas, gardens, fishponds and pleasant places of that golden Arcadia.

-The wealthiest aristocrats spent their holidays here, not too far from the city: they left Venice on comfortable boats called Burchiello that navigated upstream the Brenta navigable canal.
-These boats were forcibly pushed by oars from St. Mark’s Square across the Venetian lagoon to Fusina, wherefrom they were pulled by horses to Padua along the Brenta Riviera.
-The Venetian aristocrats moved with the Burchiello also the elegance, the refinement and the luxury that were peculiar of the city of Venice.
+And it was here, not far from the city, that the wealthiest patricians spent their holidays, setting off from Venice in comfortable luxury boats called Burchiello that sailed up the navigable Brenta Canal; these boats were propelled by dint of rowing from St. Mark’s across the Venetian lagoon to Fusina, from where they were pulled by horses to Padua along the Brenta Riviera.
+The Venetian nobility also transferred the elegance, refinement and luxury of Venice to the Burchiello.

-And it is on the Brenta Riviera that Carlo Goldoni sets, in the middle of the Eighteenth century, his “Arcadia in Brenta”, a comic opera about aristocrats and wealthy bourgeois from Venice and their longing for spending a holiday on the mainland.
-The Burchiello becomes almost a small stage where the most diverse social classes mix and Goldoni wrote a short poem about this.
+And it was on the Riviera del Brenta that even Carlo Goldoni, in the mid-1800s, set his “Arcadia in Brenta”, an opera buffa about Venetian nobles and rich bourgeoisie and their longing for a holiday on the mainland.
+The Burchiello became almost a small stage on which the most diverse social classes mingled and Goldoni dedicated a poem to it.

-In 1574 the Brenta waterway, from Venice to the Portello in Padua, was sailed by a procession of boats that accompanied Henry III, King of France, on his way back from Poland; the king was fascinated by the beauties and grandiosity of the route and wanted to spend some time at Villa Foscari La Malcontenta.
+In 1574, the Brenta Canal from Venice to Padua’s Portello was travelled by a procession of boats accompanying Henry III, King of France, on his return from Poland.
+The king was fascinated by the beauty and monumentality of the route and then wanted to stay at Villa Foscari La Malcontenta.

-In September 1728 Montesquieu gets to Venice, and sails on the Burchiello along the Riviera: “on the Brenta, a river turned a canal by means of four locks; and so just one horse pulls a rather large boat and twenty-five miles are covered in eight hours.
-Along the Brenta are beautiful patrician dwellings.
-Nobleman Pisani has started one that will be extraordinarily superb … “.
+“by the Brenta, a river turned into a canal by means of four locks; thus a single horse pulls a very large boat and twenty-five miles are done in eight hours.
+Along the Brenta one sees beautiful patrician residences.
+The Noble Pisani has begun one that will be extraordinarily superb …”

-“Just a few words about the journey from Padua to Venice: the journey on the Brenta with the Burchiello, a public means of transport, and with a very respectable company (Italians stand on ceremony among themselves) is nice and pleasant.
-The banks are beautified by gardens and pavilions, little villages overlook the shore, lined in places by the bustling main road.
-Because the river is regulated by locks, the barge must often make small stops, and passengers can take advantage to take a look at the village and enjoy the fruits that are offered in abundance.
-We then go back on the boat and continue our way, through a bustling world, all fertility and animation.”
+“Just a few words about the journey from Padua to Venice: the navigation on the Brenta with the public Burchiello, in the company of well-behaved people (for Italians are considerate among themselves), is comfortable and pleasant.
+The banks are adorned with gardens and pavilions, small villages line the bank, lined at times by the bustling main road.
+Since the course of the river is regulated by locks, one often has to make short stops, which one can take advantage of to have a look around the village and to taste the fruits that are offered in abundance.
+Then we get back on the boat and continue on our way, through a lively world, all fertility and animation.”

-It was the time of excitement for vacation during which, as Goldoni wrote “everybody enjoys immense freedom, plays cards, eats, and organizes dancing parties and shows”.
+It was the time of the holiday eagerness during which, as Goldoni wrote, “everyone enjoyed immense freedom, there was great play, open table, dance parties and shows”.

-A river once magnificent and glorious in the sonnets of gallant abbots when thanks to its current the Burchiello boats descended the canal, full of music and pleasures.
+A river once magnificent and glorious in the sonnets of the cicisbei abbots when burchielli full of music and pleasures flowed down its current

 Gabriele D’Annunzio

-Towards the end of the Eighteenth century, with the fall of the Venice Republic caused by Napoleon in 1797 the hardships of the Venetian dolce vita had repercussions on the mainland; several Villas closed, parties and banquets disappeared and so did the dolce vita of the Brenta Riviera.
-Since the number of passengers and trips diminished, also the luxury regular service of Burchiello was finally discontinued.
-A long period of decline invested the Brenta Riviera.
+Towards the end of the 18th century, with the fall of the Venetian Republic in 1797 at the hands of Napoleon, the hardships of the Venetian dolce vita were reflected inland; many villas closed, parties and banquets disappeared, as did the dolce vita of the Riviera del Brenta; and as the number of passengers and rides decreased, the Burchiello’s luxury scheduled service finally ceased as well.
+A long period of decline swept over the Riviera del Brenta.

 Scegli la tua esperienza di viaggio nella Riviera del Brenta